 To distinguish between withdrawal and return, individuals should consider:

-Withdrawal symptoms appear soon after coming off antidepressants, whereas returning depressive symptoms may take several weeks to emerge.
+- The onset of symptoms: Withdrawal symptoms appear soon after coming off antidepressants, whereas returning depressive symptoms may take several weeks to emerge.

-Withdrawal symptoms will get better as the body adjusts to the lack of antidepressant medications, but returning symptoms of depression will persist or get worse.
+- The symptoms over time: Withdrawal symptoms will get better as the body adjusts to the lack of antidepressant medications, but returning symptoms of depression will persist or get worse.

 Antidepressant withdrawal symptoms can last for a few weeks to a few months.